Citizens, Ras el hanout is the most complex spice mélange in the world, originating from North Africa and most closely identified with Moroccan food.

 Even Paula Wolfert, the doyenne of Moroccan and Mediterranean cuisine, has offered her praise regarding my recipe – it was one of the greatest moments of my culinary life when she did so!
 FYI, you can purchase most of these spices from Kalustyan’s.

-Citizens – I hope you will try this recipe, just once – it is truly supernatural in its level of flavor complexity! 🙂
+You need to try the authentic version of this unmatched spice blend, just once – it is truly supernatural in its level of flavor complexity! 🙂 For a surprising use of this complex spice, try it in my pineapple upside-down cake!